Azure/iot-edge-v1/core/devdoc/outprocess_hld.md

       An array of command line arguments, if any.

-    - **grace.period.s**
+    - **grace.period.ms**

-      An optional grace period (in seconds) to be observed before killing the process after the `Module_Destroy` message has been sent.
-If no time is specified, the default value will be 3.0 seconds.
+      An optional grace period (in milliseconds) to be observed before killing the process after the `Module_Destroy` message has been sent.
+If no time is specified, the default value will be 3000 milliseconds.

 - **args**

     This the module configuration JSON to be passed to the `Module_ParseConfigurationFromJson` function of the `MODULE_API`.
 This information will be transmitted to the remote module host via the control channel.

-The proxy module will create a *nanomsg* `NN_PAIR` socket and listen for gateway messages on it.
-It will also create an `NN_REQ` socket and connect to the control channel.
-Once a connection with the module host process has been established communication will commence as explained later in this document.

 ### Remote Module Host (a.k.a.
 Proxy Gateway)